fluid-project/infusion-docs/src/documents/tutorial-creatingAPreferencesEditorUsingThePreferencesFramework/PrefsFramework.md

 The Auxiliary Schema must declare where to find the main HTML template for the Preference Editor.
 In our example, this template is located in the same folder as other HTML templates.
 The Auxiliary Schema allows you to define `terms` – strings that can be re-used elsewhere in the schema.
-Here, it is being used to define once the path to where the HTML templates are:
+Here, it is being used to define, in a single place, the path to where the HTML templates are:

 ```javascript
     terms: {